alexyuly/react-store-context/README.md

 import { consumeStore } from 'react-store-context';
 import { exampleStore } from './the above example';

-export const Component = ({ store }) => (
+// Define a component with a "store" prop. export const Component = ({ store }) => (
   <button
     onClick={() => {